WASHINGTON (AP) -- The average 30-year U.S. mortgage rate remained at a 52-week low of 4.10 this week.

 To calculate average mortgage rates, Freddie Mac surveys lenders across the country between Monday and Wednesday each week.
 The average doesn't include extra fees, known as points, which most borrowers must pay to get the lowest rates.
 One point equals 1 percent of the loan amount.

-The average fee for a 30-year mortgage was unchanged at 0.7 point.
-The fee for a 15-year loan remained at 0.6 point.
+The average fee for a 30-year mortgage was 0.5 point, unchanged from last week.
+The fee for a 15-year mortgage remained at 0.6 point.

-The average rate on a one-year adjustable-rate mortgage fell to 2.41 percent from 2.45 percent.
-The average fee rose to 0.5 point from 0.4 point.
+The average rate on a five-year adjustable-rate mortgage rose to 2.97 percent from 2.95 percent.
+The fee stayed at 0.5 point.